Follow these simple steps to keep your family safe from food poisoning.

 Use one cutting board for raw meat, poultry, and seafood and another one for fresh foods (like vegetables and fruits).
 If you have only one cutting board, wash it with hot soapy water after you prepare each type of food.

-Place cooked food onto a clean plate.
+Place cooked food on a clean plate.
 Don’t use a plate that had raw or uncooked food on it – especially raw meat, poultry, or seafood.

 Make sure food is safely cooked.